Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 - Visually check the code using the 'files changed' tab.
 Check for any obvious issues, including broken code or style / good practice changes.
 Make comments and suggestions to fix these.
 - If there were no (or very few suggestions): If the PR is very simple you could approve at this point, or if it's more complicated move to checking it in `R`.
 - In RStudio, switch to the PR branch and do a pull to ensure you are looking at the latest version.
-- First do an `R CMD CHK` with `Ctrl + Shift + E`, the 'Check' button in the build pane, or running `devtools::check`.
+- First, do an `R CMD CHK` with `Ctrl + Shift + E`, the 'Check' button in the build pane, or run `devtools::check`.
 This will highlight any issues immediately and automatically.
 - Make sure to install the package as it is on the current branch with `Ctrl + Shift + B` or the 'Install and Restart' option in the build pane.
 - Check and run the code in any scripts which have had changes made, it should all run and produce output as expected.
 - It might be useful to call the person who made the changes on Teams and run through the code together.